 If, by the end of the warning semester, the student is not able to achieve satisfactory academic progress status, the student will not be able to receive financial aid for the next period of enrollment unless the student successfully appeals.
 A letter will be issued advising the student of their financial aid status, the effect of this status on the student's financial aid eligibility, and the steps the student must take to submit an appeal.
 If the appeal is approved, the student will be placed in a financial aid probation status for the next semester and will be eligible for financial aid during that semester.
-An academic plan will also be required during this semester.
+If a student is still failing to meet academic progress at the conclusion of the probation semester, financial aid will be suspended but the student will again be given the opportunity to appeal and be approved for financial aid.
+In addition to an approved appeal, an academic plan would be required during this semester.